 Content marketing can be used for different purposes.
 But the most common is to convert visitors into leads, who will be more qualified if you use affiliate content from other strategies like email marketing.

 For example, a consumer may realize that he needs new shoes to wear to the gym.
-Keep continuing your reading on the article what is digital marketing?

 The marketing team for an activewear company can create a piece about what features you need from a running shoe, as opposed to what you need if you focus on strength training.